Who doesn’t want to save cash without having to make any drastic cutbacks? Try these easy hacks to help slash your spending without any hassle.

 Extra tip: If you have to drive, make sure you use a shopping basket rather than a trolley – that way you won’t be tempted to buy more to fill it.

 If you and your friends and family are all addicted to Ozark and Stranger Things, why not share the cost of your Netflix plan?
-A standard plan costs £7.49 a month and you can watch on two screens at once, or you can pay £8.99 for premium and watch on four separate screens at once – far cheaper than four £5.99 basic subscriptions*.
+A standard plan costs £7.99 a month and you can watch on two screens at once, or you can pay £9.99 for premium and watch on four separate screens at once – far cheaper than four £5.99 basic subscriptions.
+These prices were last checked on 3 December 2018.

 Extra tip: If there’s a particular series you’re desperate to watch, you can usually sign up to services like Netflix and Now TV for a free month’s trial.
 Just remember to cancel it or you’ll automatically start paying.